feynon/carlosbecker.com/content/post/2018-12-15-monitor-github.md

 ## My Projects Releases

-I'm a curious person, I want to know how many downloads my releases get… unfortunately, GitHub does not provide that information in its interface, nor provide it as a time-series on the API, so… you guessed it, I wrote another exporter: its called [github_releases_exporter](https://github.com/caarlos0/github_releases_exporter)!
+I'm a curious person, I want to know how many downloads my releases get... unfortunately, GitHub does not provide that information in its interface, nor provide it as a time-series on the API, so... you guessed it, I wrote another exporter: its called [github_releases_exporter](https://github.com/caarlos0/github_releases_exporter)!

 On this exporter, I just set up a list of repositories I want to watch, and